Are You Having Relationship Obsessive Compulsive Disorder? Know Its Types, Causes And Treatment

 What Is ROCD?

-OCD sufferers when get into a relationship they might have persistent thoughts and compulsive behaviour related to their relationship and their partner.
+OCD sufferers, when in a relationship, might have persistent thoughts and compulsive behaviour related to their relationship and partner.
 This leads to ROCD in which the doubts and irrational thoughts of the sufferers shadow the reality.
-This makes the sufferers obsessed with thinking whether they are with the right person or whether their partner loves them or not?
+This makes the sufferers obsessed with thinking whether they are with the right person or whether their partner loves them or not.

-According to Jonathan S. Abramowitz, Ph.D., the clinical psychologist, and professor of psychology at the University of North Carolina at Chapel Hill, "People with OCD have obsessional thoughts about things that are most important to them.
-This means that normal everyday doubts end up escalating into clinical obsessions in the context of that need for certainty and intolerance of uncertainty" [2].
+According to Jonathan S. Abramowitz, Ph.D., clinical psychologist and professor of psychology at the University of North Carolina, "People with OCD have obsessional thoughts about things that are most important to them.
+This means that normal everyday doubts end up escalating into clinical obsessions in the context of that need for certainty and intolerance of uncertainty"[2] .

 What Causes ROCD